 Best Orthotics for Pigeon Toed Children – Let’s Improve Your Child’s Walking Gait

-Have you noticed your child walking with his or her feet pointing inwards instead of straight ahead?
-Pigeon toe (in-toeing) is a common condition that causes children’s toes to point inwards and it can involve one or both feet.
-Some children might grow out of this condition on their own, but some may need orthotics to improve their gait and stability.
-I am going to show you a list of supportive shoes and the best orthotics for pigeon toed children.
+Have you noticed your child’s feet pointing inwards instead of straight ahead?
+Pigeon toe, medically known as in-toeing, is a common condition that causes children’s toes to point inwards and it can involve one or both feet.
+Some children might grow out of this condition on their own, but some may need supportive shoes and orthotics to improve their gait and stability.
+I am going to show you the best orthotics for pigeon toed children to help improve your child’s foot posture, stability, and gait.

 My Experience Fitting Children’s Shoes and Orthotics

-While I am not a doctor, I know which shoes and orthotics work best for pigeon toed children as I work for a specialized children’s shoe store.
+While I am not a doctor, I know which shoes and orthotics work best for pigeon toed children as I work for a specialized children’s shoe store that specialized in helping children with foot problems.
 I have helped several children with pigeon toes straighten out their gait by fitting them in the correct type of shoes and orthotics.

 I have noticed that there is a lot of confusion and difference of opinion on both the necessity for treatment and its effectiveness.
 There is actually one specific orthotic that has proven to be the most effective one in significantly reducing pigeon toes and the frequency of tripping, and I will show you this orthotic shortly.